Denlikaa/qr-code-component-main/qr-code-component-main/README-component.md

 ### Continued development

 As a beginner, there's a lot to still learn but i would like to learn how to use :root and some other interesting css styles that saves you the stress of too much code.
+I also had issues with the github page setup because it kept showing 404, page not found.So i had to bring them out of the folder.

 ## Author